 Host a University of Washington international student for their first week in town (September, December, March of each year): Through our unique "Welcome Week" homestay program, students of all levels (freshmen through PhD/visiting scholar) can apply to stay with a host for their first 7-10 days in Seattle prior to moving into the residence halls or off-campus housing.
-Students come from over 40 different countries.
+Students come from over 40 different countries (Sign up today!).
 Learn more or apply to host!

-Host a student from South Asia for just a weekend (July 7-10, 2016): FIUTS produces a summer program for university-level journalism students from Bangladesh, India, Nepal, and Sri Lanka.
-Students take classes and live in the residence halls for five weeks and spend one weekend in a homestay to experience local life and culture.
-Learn more or apply to host.
-(FULL)
+Host a student from southern Africa for just a weekend (January 26-29, 2017): FIUTS produces a winter program for university-level students from Angola, Botswana, Mozambique, South Africa, and Zimbabwe.
+Students take classes and live in the residence halls for five weeks and spend one weekend (three nights) in a homestay to experience local life and culture.
+Learn more or apply to host (FULL)

-Friendship Connections: For those who don’t have the extra space for a homestay, Friendship Connections are an excellent way to help international students at the University of Washington feel welcome in Seattle.
+Friendship Connections: For those who don’t have the extra space for a homestay, Friendship Connections are an excellent way to help international students at the University of Washington feel welcome in Seattle (Sign up today!)

-Thanksgiving Dinner: Host one or more University of Washington international students for Thanksgiving Dinner.
+Thanksgiving Dinner: Host one or more University of Washington international students for Thanksgiving Dinner (CLOSED)

 Sharing your insight and professional expertise with a UW student interested in your career field is another way that you can make a difference. :